Read more Notable cases

 Junior alone defending in a trial involving an industrial scale conspiracy to defraud and money laundering offences relating to the mis-selling of energy contracts and refunds.

 Led junior defending in one of a series of large scale "cash for crash" trials involving 18 defendants and alleging a complex and organised conspiracy to defraud over several years.
+The trial involved 18,000 pages of served evidence, a cutthroat defence, and cross-examination of professional prosecution witnesses (including solicitors and doctors) implicating them in the conspiracy.
+One of only 2 defendants found not guilty.

 Evidence review counsel seconded to the Serious Fraud Office (SFO) investigating serious bribery and corruption offences committed by British companies in the oil and gas industry in post-war Iraq.
 Involved the analysis of many thousands of pages of potential evidence.